 Come celebrate railroad history at Florida's oldest train station

 The Lloyd Depot was in service until the 1960s.
-When the building was closed by the Seaboard Coast Line Railroad in 1966 and faced demolition, the railroad agreed to transfer the building to the Jefferson County Historical Association for preservation.
+When the building was closed by the Seaboard Air Line Railroad in 1966 and faced demolition, the railroad agreed to transfer the building to the Jefferson County Historical Association for preservation.
 The Gulf Wind Chapter assumed ownership of the building in 1975 and has carried out several phases of restoration work since that time.

 The Lloyd Depot is located at 8781 Old Lloyd Road in Lloyd, right on the Florida Gulf & Atlantic Railroad’s main line through the county.
 To get there from Interstate 10, use the State Road 59 exit and proceed south toward the flashing caution light at Old Lloyd Road, then turn left.